bandzoogle/zooglerails-dev-box/README.md

 The recommended workflow is

-* Edit in the host computer, when you have your editor
+* Edit in the host computer where you have your editor, git and your SSH keys properly configured

 * Test and run things in the virtual machine